jmartign/lab-config/README.md

 # lab-config

-Some configs to manage my home lab setup.
+Some Salt configs to manage my home lab setup.